Lebanon:Operations of the Islamic Resistance on Monday, July...

 Allah Almighty is Truthful

+- And in retaliation for the "Israeli" aggression and assassination in the village of Shaqra, the Islamic Resistance fighter shelled the Al-Baghdadi Site with dozens of Katyusha rockets.

+- And in retaliation for the "Israeli" aggression and assassination in the village of Shaqra, the Islamic Resistance fighters targeted at 3:15 p.m. a position of “Israeli” troops at the Al-Raheb Site with guided missiles.

-- The Islamic Resistance fighters targeted Al-Malikiyya Site with an offensive drone, hitting one of the bunkers, which resulted in a partial destruction and setting the place ablaze.
+- The Islamic Resistance fighters targeted at 3:20 p.m. a recently installed technical espionage system at the Al-Malikiyya Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 17:45, p.m. the surveillance devices at Al-Radar Site in the occupied Lebanese Shebaa Farms with appropriate weapons, leading to its destruction.
+- The Islamic Resistance fighter targeted at 4:10 p.m. the recently installed technical equipment in the Al-Karantina Hill with the appropriate weapons, scoring direct hits and destroying the equipment.

-- the Islamic Resistance fighters targeted at 17:50 p.m. the surveillance devices at Al-Raheb Site with appropriate weapons, scoring direct hits.
+- And after monitoring “Israeli” troops at the Al-Raheb Site, the Islamic Resistance fighter ambushed an “Israeli” tank at 4:30 p.m.
+When the tank entered the fighters’ range, they targeted it with a guided missile, scoring a direct hit.

-- And in retaliation to n the “Israeli” enemy's attacks on the steadfast southern villages and safe homes, particularly in Yater, the Islamic Resistance fighters targeted a building used by "Israeli" enemy soldiers at Al-Manara Settlement with appropriate weapons.

-- And in retaliation to the “Israeli” enemy’s attacks on the steadfast southern villages and safe homes, particularly in Khiam, the Islamic Resistance fighters targeted buildings used by enemy soldiers at Al-Metula Settlement with appropriate weapons, causing direct damage and catching fire.
+- And in retaliation for the "Israeli" aggression and assassination in the village of Shaqra, the Islamic Resistance fighter targeted at 5:30 p.m. the Al-Abbad Site, its garrison and espionage equipment with the appropriate weapons, scoring a direct hit and destroying the targeted equipment.

-- And in retaliation to the “Israeli” enemy’s attacks on the steadfast southern villages and safe homes in Hanin, injuring a family there, the Islamic Resistance fighters targeted for the first time the “Tzuriel” Settlement with dozens of Katyusha rockets.
+- And in retaliation for the "Israeli" aggression and assassination in the village of Shaqra, the Islamic Resistance fighter targeted at 5:53 p.m. the espionage equipment at the Hadab Yarine Site with the appropriate weapons, scoring direct hits and destroying the equipment.

-- And in retaliation to the “Israeli” enemy’s attacks on the steadfast southern villages and safe homes in Aita Al-Shaab, the Islamic Resistance fighters targeted buildings used by enemy soldiers at Al-Manara Settlement with appropriate weapons, causing direct damage.
+- And in retaliation for the "Israeli" aggression and assassination in the village of Shaqra, the Islamic Resistance fighter targeted at 6:30 p.m. a gathering of “Israeli” troops at the vicinity of the Al-Raheb Site with rocket artillery, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}